E-commerce-CS22/frontend/README.md

 npm install
 # For now if npm install doesn't work use
 npm install --force
+# to run the dev version
 npm run dev
+# to build the app
+npm run build
+# to run the prd (build) version
+npm start
 ```

 # dev env variables